Manchiz/Manchiz/README.md

 ### Hi folks!, I'm Sachith Manchanayaka 👋

-## I'm a Sowtware Engineeer ar WSO2
+## I'm a Sowtware Engineeer at WSO2

 ### Connect with me: